bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 ## How It Works

-Bootstrap’s grid system uses a series of containers, rows, and columns to layout and align content.
+Bootstrap’s grid system uses a series of containers, rows, and columns to lay out and align content.
 It’s built with flexbox and is fully responsive.
 Below is an example and an in-depth look at how the grid comes together.

 ```html
 <b-container class="bv-example-row">